When Coping Skills Don’t Touch It

 Small caseload, more focused work

-This practice stays intentionally small so treatment does not get rushed.
+This practice stays intentionally small so the work stays focused.

 Direct, collaborative treatment